 1 November, 2017 – 31 October, 2019

-This programme will target local and national NGOs and NGO networks in each of the four countries.
-It will also seek to share its results and advocate on localisation to Grand Bargain signatories and the humanitarian sector globally.
+This programme will coordinate with more than 200 local and national NGOs and NGO networks across Myanmar, Nepal, Nigeria and South Sudan.
+Findings, recommendations and learning from the programme will be used to advocate on commitments made for localisation to Grand Bargain signatories and the humanitarian sector globally.

-A national steering committee will lead the programme in each country.
-They will be supported by a programme coordinator hosted by Christian Aid (in Nigeria and Myanmar), CARE International (in South Sudan) and Tearfund UK (in Nepal)
+National Steering Committees will guide and advise the programme in each country.
+They will be supported by a Programme Coordinator hosted by Christian Aid in Nigeria and Myanmar, CARE International in South Sudan, and Tearfund in Nepal.